RPIDevelop/Python_Personal_Assistant/README.md

 you if it can do something else for you.
 Either respond with YES or NO. If you responded YES, the assistant will ask you what you want to do again.
 If NO then it will say goodbye and the program will stop running.

+If you use a Mac or Windows computer, please download the python file and make sure you have the required modules and apps.
+I am currently working on a compiled Windows and Mac version.

 NOTICE:
 As far as I'm aware, for the CODE, INTERNET, TERMINAL, MEDIA, AND FILES to work, you will need to have the default Raspberry Pi applications.
 But feel free to change the path locations if you want the assistant to open something else.